Find Journal Articles, News, and More

 Citation Managers -- These let you export citations FROM databases INTO the manager, so that you can put them into separate folders, and bring out a bibliography in whatever style you want

-- RefWorks -- RefWorks is the citation manager that is supported by JHU.
-It is free for you
+RefWorks -- RefWorks is the citation manager that is supported by JHU -- read about it on the next tab!

 Plagiarism -- It is extremely important to make sure that your writing does not use someone else's work without properly acknowledging it.
 Even "paraphrasing" (putting someone else's writing into your own words) must be done in a very careful way.